 The Put-in-Bay Alumni Homecoming Reunion is scheduled for Saturday, October 20th.
 Join the bar crawl with past island employees.
 There will be fun, old friends and new, live music and prizes!

 Halloween at the Bay

+Last in the events category for October News 2018.
 What has become the last big event of the season is Halloween at Put-in-Bay!
 It’s on Saturday, October 27th.
 Join the people who are wearing their costumes and enjoy a spooky stroll through downtown Put-in-Bay.
 This costume party designates the end of the season.
 Oktgoaterfest at the Goat’s Biergarten, Das Lokal On Saturday afternoon, Oct.
 20th, from 1 to 6 p.m., the Deutscher Musik Verein polka band will be playing at the Goat’s Biergarten (Das Lokal) again.
-Enjoy some imported beer and free Austrian-style buffet.
+Enjoy some imported beer and a free Austrian-style buffet.
 Everyone welcome!

 Ryte Spyder Nyte at the Goat